rgeissen/trusted-data-agent/docs/Marketplace/MARKETPLACE_IMPLEMENTATION.md

-# Knowledge Repository Marketplace - Implementation Guide
+# Planner Repository Marketplace - Implementation Guide

 ## Phase 1: Data Model & Ownership (COMPLETED)

 ### Overview

-This document tracks the implementation of the Knowledge Repository Marketplace feature, which enables users to share and discover RAG collections through a reference-based subscription model.
+This document tracks the implementation of the Planner Repository Marketplace feature, which enables users to share and discover RAG collections through a reference-based subscription model.

 ---